Visit the institution website for COVID‑19 updates

 Applicants must have a strong analytical background, a keen interest in neuroscience or machine learning and a relevant first degree at a minimum of upper second-class UK Bachelor's level or an overseas equivalent, for example in Computer Science, Engineering, Mathematics, Neuroscience, Physics, Psychology or Statistics.
 Students seeking to combine work in neuroscience and machine learning are particularly encouraged to apply.

 Months of entry

-Analysis of neural data Neural dynamics Perceptual processing of auditory and visual input Population coding Reinforcement learning Statistical machine learning Unsupervised learning
+-Analysis of neural data -Neural dynamics -Neural plasticity -Perceptual processing of auditory and visual input -Neural population coding -Kernel methods -Bayesian statistics -Reinforcement learning -Statistical machine learning -Unsupervised learning -Network and relational data

 Course contact details